cityhunteur/cityhunteur.github.io/README.md

 # Personal Blog Archive

 This site is built with [Astro 4](https://astro.build/) and a custom CSS stack.
-It showcases an archive list layout inspired by iA's Writer while using my own content and neutral branding.
+It showcases an archive list layout and a News page of full‑bleed hero sections inspired by iA's News feed while using my own content and neutral branding.

 ## Local Development